marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/aarch64-function-attributes.rst

 .. index:: strict-align function attribute, AArch64

-.. gcc-attr:: strict-align, no-strict-align
+.. aarch64-fn-attr:: strict-align, no-strict-align

-  :gcc-attr:`strict-align` indicates that the compiler should not assume that unaligned memory references are handled by the system.
+  :aarch64-fn-attr:`strict-align` indicates that the compiler should not assume that unaligned memory references are handled by the system.
 To allow the compiler to assume that aligned memory references are handled by the system, the inverse attribute ``no-strict-align`` can be specified.
 The behavior is same as for the